Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 ## Coding the accordion directive in Angular 2

-We are used to coding directives for everything.
+We are used to code directives for everything.
 In Angular a directive is something we add to our HTML, it doesn't matter if it is an element that generates some content (like an accordion or an alert box) or if it is an attribute to add / modify some behavior (like a validation directive, ng-model, etc).

-In `Angular 2` we have several types of directives, the most common one is the `Component` directive which is a type of directive that has a view.
-Here we don't have a `.directive` function like in `Angular 1`, instead we have simple classes which get annotated to give them a certain behavior.
+In `Angular 2` we have several types of directives, the most common one is the `Component` directive which is type of directive that has a view.
+Here we don't have a `.directive` function like in `Angular 1`, instead we have simple classes that gets annotated to give them a certain behavior.
 Let's import the annotations we need for a `Component`:

 ```javascript accordion.ts
 import {Component, View} from 'angular2/angular2';